 Gabriel Levine is a thinker, writer, musician, performance-maker, and participant in multiple banal and extraordinary everyday experiences.
 His work explores “experiments with tradition” in the performing arts.
 He is currently a Postodoctoral Fellow in the Faculty of Fine Arts, Concordia University, and at the Jackman Humanities Institute at the University of Toronto.
 More about his projects www.gabriellevine.net.

 Philosopher At Large: Jennifer Miller

-Jennifer Miller is a playwright, performer and the director and founder of Circus Amok, New York’s only one ring, no-animal queerly situated political circus spectacular.
-She is the recipient of the 2008 Ethyl Eichelberger Award.
-Her work with Circus Amok was awarded a “Bessie” in 1995 and an OBIE in 2000.
-She had a seven year stint at Coney Island Sideshow by the Seashore, and has toured solo shows here and abroad.
-She is an associate professor of performance at Pratt Institute.
+Jennifer Miller Miller is a playwright, performer and the director and founder of Circus Amok, New York’s only one ring, no-animal queerly situated political circus spectacular.
+She had a seven year stint at Coney Island Sideshow by the Seashore, and is now an associate professor of performance at Pratt Institute.
 Ms. Miller’s particular attention everyday life objects surfaces frequently in her performance work, from the giant dancing pencils in Circus Amok to the titular toasters in Free Toasters Everyday.
 She explores her affinity for the mundane every day with ritual practices she has been cultivating for close to 30 years…

 Cate Peck lives in Southern Vermont, and is a longtime perpetuator of slow motion practices, fanciful cogitation, and materials repurposing.
 Widely regarded as one of this country’s eminent specialists in the field of Object Evaluation/Transformation, Cate’s deep engagement with the material world feeds the museum’s mission and facilitates the spotless efficiency of our vast storerooms.